 A comprehensive approach based on consultation, active involvement of stakeholders, and a "test & learn" strategy is employed.
-The consultation process aims to identify key strategies for the transformation while establishing reliable and effective plan a - This includes conducting bilateral meetings with approximately fifty stakeholders from both public between late 2020 and private sectors and early 2021. -Organizing workshops to explore specific themes during the spring and summer of 2021. -Additionally, a consultation cycle facilitated by the FFFOD (French Forum for Open Training) in May-June 2022, with support from the Ministry of Labour, Employment, and Inclusion, is focused on crafting a "Framework for Supporting Training Organizations and Apprenticeship Training Centres in Hybridization of Education."
+The consultation process aims to identify key strategies for the transformation plan while establishing reliable and effective methodology. - This includes conducting bilateral meetings with approximately fifty stakeholders from both public private sectors between late 2020 and -Organizing workshops to explore specific themes during the spring and summer of 2021. -Additionally, a consultation cycle facilitated by the FFFOD (French Forum for Open Training) in May-June 2022, with support from the Ministry of Labour, Employment, and Inclusion, is focused on crafting a "Framework for Supporting Training Organizations and Apprenticeship Training Centres in Hybridization of Education."